A new study published in Environmental Science and Technology demonstrates indoor chemicals can harm cats.

 These are also chemicals that harm cats.

 In addition, mold is an excellent example.
-Mold causes kitty’s body to produce IgE antibodies.
+Mold causes the kitty’s body to produce IgE antibodies.

 The IgE antibodies then bind to mast cells on respiratory mucosal surfaces.

-Upon re-exposure to the allergen, IgE on the surface of the mast cells bind to the allergen.
+Upon re-exposure to the allergen, IgE on the surface of the mast cells binds to the allergen.

 The binding event sends an intracellular signal to trigger mast cell degranulation.

-When mast cells degranulate, a variety of allergic reactions ensue causing breathing problems for kitty.
+When mast cells degranulate, a variety of allergic reactions ensue causing breathing problems for the kitty.